StrangePan/Website/content/about_myself.md

 college at Black Hills State University for two years while outside of classes I became interested in programming.
-In 2012, I transferred to South Dakota School of Mines and Technology where I plan to graduate with a bachelor's degree of computer science in May, 2016.
+In 2012, I transferred to South Dakota School of Mines and Technology where I graduated with a bachelor's degree in computer science in May, 2016.

-Today, I am a college senior with only one semester remaining until I complete my degree.
-I live in Rapid City, South Dakota and work for 7400 Circuits, a small circuit board company.
+Today, I am living back in California, in the lovely San Francisco Bay area where I work as a software engineer for YouTube.
+By day I work hard to make the Android YouTube app better for everyone.
+By night, I play Magic the Gathering and watch Rick and Morty.

-In addition to being present on the typical social networks, I occasionally produce videos for a YouTube gaming channel and run a public video game server.
-More information on my current and past endeavors can be found on the Portfolio page of my website.
+As I continue to develop my career, my passion for programming and video games has not gone away.
+I am in the process of designing and building my own PC on which I can write code and play video games to my heart's content.